felixsy/GitSearch_React_Hooks/README.md

 This is Github User Search App, designed with React Js and GITHUB API, bootstrap, axios

-A simillar project  designed earlier with Only Vanila Javascript, HTML and CSS
+A simillar project designed earlier with Only Vanila Javascript, HTML and CSS,

+React and New React Hooks was was also implemented in this version 1.0.1,

+See and test live application on https://gituserfinder2019.netlify.com/

 What do you think?

 Warm Regard

 Felix Jnr.
 Odalonu

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).